Chatterc/maellin/samples/dvd_rental_sample.md

 __DAG__ - This is a python class that encapsulates a networkx DiGraph.
 It implements several networkx functions for working with DAGs.

 __Workflow__ - This python class is the main entry point for authoring an configuring how to execute a DAG.
 It has the ability to add Tasks to the DAG and serialize the DAG for processing by the Scheduler.

-## How Should You Organize your `main.py`

-The `main.py` is the entry point to our ETL program.
-It contains all the ETL code that needs to be executed to implement our star-schema. __We import our modules__ into the `main.py` to be used to prepare and execute our ETL code.